kjirou/jQuery.SuperSimpleDialog/README.md

 }
 ```

+Supplements:

 - As for appearance, it can be adjusted by using CSS almost.
-- There is no animation now, sorry.
+- There are now no design themes and animations presets, sorry.

 ## Development